Your pension grows through

 - your effective salary (up to an annual cap); or

-- the churchwide median salary for your employment classification (ordained, lay exempt, or lay non-exempt), prorated for part-time employees.
+- the applicable median salary, prorated for part-time employees.

 Annual credits build while you are an active plan participant.
 For illustration purposes, the examples in the chart below assume that the median salary and your salary do not change for 30 years.
 Your age at retirement and your payment option may affect this benefit.